 Quite simply, if you don’t play, you don’t go to major tournaments with England.
 And having enjoyed the best football of his young career under Frank Lampard before his sacking, Abraham would have held realistic hopes of being part of Gareth Southgate’s squad this summer earlier this season.

-The 23-year-old has played just 122 minutes of Premier League football under Tuchel, and although an ankle injury which kept him sidelined for five games hasn’t helped, his exclusion from the squad which drew 0-0 with Brighton on Tuesday was a clear indication of how far down the pecking order Abraham has fallen.
+The 23-year-old has played just 122 minutes of Premier League football under Tuchel, and although an ankle injury which kept him sidelined for five games hasn’t helped, his exclusion from the squad which drew 0-0 with Brighton on Tuesday was a clear indication of how far down the pecking order Abraham is.

 His odds of making the cut for the Euros have drifted out to 10/1 in recent months so he can pretty much forget about taking part, barring a nightmare injury crisis for England, so his thoughts will likely have already turned to his club future.